Frequently Asked Questions

 - Are there scholarships here for unpaid internships with corporations, non-governmental organizations, professors, laboratories, or political figures?

 An official fellowship deadline is the date established by the fellowship foundation for the receipt of all application materials.
-An internal deadline is the date set by Dr. Barry to receive the completed application, including letters of recommendation and transcripts.
+An internal deadline is the date set by our office to receive the completed application, including letters of recommendation and transcripts.
 The internal deadline exists whenever there is a nomination process, campus selection process, or campus evaluation is required by the fellowship foundation.
 Both internal and official deadlines are absolutely firm.
 If there is no campus deadline, this means that students can apply directly to the fellowship foundation.

 At one time "scholarships" referred only to funding or grants for undergraduate study, while "fellowships" referred to post-baccalaureate funding.
 Now, these terms have very little distinction and are often used interchangeably.
 The term "grants" is the most inclusive and refers to any sum of money awarded to aid a particular project or purpose.